afreidz/no.de/README.md

 * #### ui
 _User interface elements_ are a few goodies to enhance the environment.
 1 example is the "desktop" which is a web page that handles a top bar and wallpaper.
-The stack behind the scenes is `svelte` and `svelte-kit` with node-gtk/webkit2gtk used to spawn the web page in an X window.
+The stack behind the scenes is [svelte](https://svelte.dev) and [svelte-kit](https://kit.svelte.dev) with [node-gtk](https://github.com/romgrk/node-gtk) (and webkit2gtk) used to spawn the web page in an X window.
 This, and any additional UI can be disabled in the config.

 * #### wm
 _Window manager_ is the biggest portion of this environment.
-It is an X11 tiling window manager written leveraging the node-x11 package.
+It is an X11 tiling window manager written leveraging the [node-x11](https://github.com/sidorares/node-x11) package.
 As applications request to be drawn, the window manager will lay them out in a tile algorithm.
 It also handles "workspaces" on each screen to give further control of when/where windows appear.
 It has the following features:

   * [x] workspace add
   * [ ] workspace delete